 Tilikum may be dead, but 22 orcas remain imprisoned at Sea World.
 Never forget Tilikum’s story, and use his life as momentum to end these injustices.

 During his life, Tilikum, the largest orca in captivity, weighed 12,500 pounds and measured over 22 feet in length.

-Tilikum was captured near Iceland in November of 1983, 30 years ago.
+Tilikum was captured near Iceland in November of 1983, over 30 years ago.
 At only 2 years old, when he was approximately 13 feet long, he was torn away from his family and ocean home.

 After his capture, he was kept in a cement holding tank for close to a year at Hafnarfjörður Marine Zoo, near Reykjavík, Iceland, as he awaited transfer to a marine park.
 Held captive against his will, all he could do was swim in small circles and float aimlessly at the surface of the water, far away from the expansive ocean in which he had swum a hundred miles a day alongside his family members.

 Finally, he was transferred to the rundown Sealand of the Pacific in British Columbia, Canada, and forced to call his barren 100-foot-by-50-foot pool—just 35 feet deep—his sad new “home.”